 CBD oil is derived from the cannabis plant.
-There are different ways to extract oil from the plant, some of which remove all the THC content.
+There are different ways to extract oil from the plant, some of which remove all or nearly all of the THC content.
 THC is the substance in marijuana that brings the feeling of “high.”

 The targeted part of the cannabis plant is the flower, which has trichomes filled with essential oils.
 Marijuana can have up to 80 cannabinoids, which can include either THC or CBD.
 The psychoactive element is THC, while CBD is mainly used for its medical properties.

-Most older dogs experience pains and anxiety, especially those who are suffering with arthritis and other conditions brought on by old age.
+Most older dogs experience pains and anxiety, especially those who suffer with arthritis and other conditions brought on by old age.
 There are common medications for this, but they eventually tend to lose effectiveness, which impacts dogs’ quality of life.

-This is where some pet owners start to swear by the effects of CBD oil.
+This is where some pet parents start to swear by the effects of CBD oil.

-CBD oil reduces anxiety in many pets, including separation anxiety and thunder phobia.
-It can also act as an agent against inflammation, making it a good soothing element for dogs suffering from arthritis.
+CBD oil may help reduce anxiety in many pets, including separation anxiety and noise phobias, especially during thunderstorms or fireworks shows.
+It may also act as an agent against inflammation, which would make it a good soothing element for dogs suffering from arthritis.

 In some cases, CBD can also be used as a natural ingredient in lieu of phenobarbital.
-In one such case, Petey, a 5-year-old Beagle, suffered from a prolonged grand mal seizure.
-Instead of phenobarbital, which can have many side effects, his owner tried CBD oil.
+In one such case, Petey, a five-year-old Beagle, suffered from a prolonged grand mal seizure.
+Instead of phenobarbital, which can have many side effects, his human tried CBD oil.